thcolin/chuck-norrit/README.md

 * Frontend framework : [choo](https://github.com/choojs/choo)
   * Small and lightweight (`4kb`) frontend functional programming framework
   * Shipped with a default state manager
+  * Knew it for a few months, but didn't have the opportunity to test it !
 * Dev server : [budo](https://github.com/mattdesl/budo)
   * Easy to use and livereloading for rapid prototyping
   * I didn't have enough free time to implement `webpack` and a `build` script, sorry 😥